k00mi/gitaly/.gitlab/issue_templates/Feature Flag Roll Out.md

 - [ ] Enable on staging
 - [ ] Test on staging
 - [ ] Ensure that documentation has been updated
-- [ ] Enable on GitLab.com for individual groups/projects listed above and verify behaviour
 - [ ] Announce on the issue an estimated time this will be enabled on GitLab.com
 - [ ] Enable on GitLab.com by running chatops command in `#production`
 - [ ] Cross post chatops slack command to `#support_gitlab-com` and in your team channel